 Birdwatching in Chile Tour from the North to the South

-This Birding in Chile Tour entails 18 days of wonderful birding adventures.
+This 18-Days Birdwatching in Chile entails is moderately paced available on request which is a wonderful birding adventures.
 Enabling participants to see all the main species and landscape highlights of one of the world´s most beautiful countries.
 You will experience mountains, glacier, volcanoes, the world´s highest lake, the Pacific Ocean, the driest desert and spectacular Torres Del Paine.

 Birds vary as well as sceneries do, you will see from Albatross, Condor, Southernmost Parrot, Hummingbird species, Chilean and Southern Cone endemics, Many-Coloured Rush Tyrant, Burrowing Parakeet and Diademed Sandpiper-Plover.